AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 ## Intersects

 The `intersects` function is used to determine if two arrays or lists have at least one common member.
+This function returns a boolean.

 **Format**